Katy Perry, Orlando Bloom Split Is ‘Just For Now’: Couple Takes ‘Loving Space’

 Do you think that Katy Perry and Orlando Bloom will get back together after taking some “loving space” from each other?
 Let us know what you think in the comment section below.

-[Featured Image by Eamonn M. McCormack/Stringer/Getty Images]
+[Featured Image by Eamonn M. McCormack / Stringer / Getty Images]